CourserLi/CourserLi.github.io/README.md

 # Conversation

-- maybe I will public platform no soon
+- maybe I will public forum platform no soon
 - and so please also pay more attention to me